fastoch/React-JS-Dave-Gray/README.md

 ## Passing data to event handlers

-What if we wanted to pass in a parameter to our `handleClick` function?
+What if we wanted to pass in an argument to our `handleClick` function?
-We need to use an anonymous function to pass in a parameter.
+We need to use an **anonymous function** to pass in this argument.
+Let's write a second function that takes in a string argument.

 ```tsx
 const Content = () => {